-If you've got a serious need for speed, in-memory databases deliver the fastest possible data access available today.
-In-memory databases are gaining popularity among organizations struggling to keep up with fast transactions and other forms of high velocity streaming data.
+In-memory databases deliver the fastest possible data access available today.
+They are gaining popularity among organizations struggling to keep up with fast transactions and other forms of high velocity streaming data.

 When SQL databases were initially designed, memory was expensive, so rotating magnetic disks in the form of mechanical disk drives became the primary storage device for databases.
 While disk-based storage is still used and relied upon, the steadily decreasing price of RAM has the potential to make mechanical disks obsolete as the primary data storage layer for operational systems.